 Gordon Ramsay's roast turkey recipe is a Christmas favourite.
-Learn how to cook the perfect turkey with this celebrity chef's best recipe yet.
+Learn how to cook the perfect turkey with this tried-and-tested recipe from the British chef.

 - 1 free-range turkey (ideally Norfolk Black or Bronze), about 5–5.5kg